Importance of Cat and Dog Vaccinations in Charleston, SC

 Depending on your answers to our questions, we may recommend vaccines like Bordetella, canine Influenza, Lyme disease, or the rattlesnake vaccine.
 Cats who go outside may need to be protected against feline Leukemia.

-Visit Us to Start Your New Puppy & Kitten’s Vaccination Series
+Visit Us to Start Your New Kitten and Puppy’s Vaccination Series

 When puppies and kittens are nursing, they receive needed antibodies from their mother’s milk.
 After weaning, they are vulnerable to life-threatening viruses, but we can help prevent this at West Ashley Veterinary Clinic with a series of core and lifestyle vaccines.
 If you’ve recently adopted an adult pet, gather as much health history as you can before your visit.
 If their vaccination history is unknown, we will make appropriate recommendations.
-Contact us for more information or to schedule a full nose-to-tail exam today!
+For more information or to schedule your cat and dog’s vaccinations call us at (843) 571-7095 or fill our our online form today!